Rush Limboy here having more fun than a human being should be allowed to have, dubbed a national treasure.

 Bush administration cannot use new anti-terrorism laws to keep U.S. residents locked up indefinitely.

-And that's this guy's a without charging him.
+And that's this guy's.

-The headline of this story is set back for Bush on enemy combatants.
+The headline of this story is setback for Bush on enemy combatants.

 Not a setback for us.

-Uh for Bush, it's a setback for us.
+For Bush, it's a setback for us.

 You know, this story makes the case for keeping Club Gitmo open.